lanl-aea/waves/docs/computational_practices_compute_environment.rst

 controlled environment file changes.
 When combined with continuous integration, any commonly used servers can have the shared environment updated automatically on changes to the environment file.

-In the `WAVES`_ project, a minimal `Conda`_ environment is maintained under version control and used for :ref:`testing`, shared compute environment management, and packaging all with a continuous integration server for automatic testing and deployment with every change to the project source code.
-The `Anaconda documentation`_ includes good tutorials and references for `Conda environment management`_. `Conda`_ was chosen as the package manager and virtual environment tool do to the popularity of Python as a scripting language and the Python-centric nature of many engineering analysis software tools.
+In the `WAVES`_ project, a minimal `Conda`_ environment file is maintained under version control and used for :ref:`testing`, shared compute environment management, and packaging with a continuous integration server for automatic testing and deployment on every change to the project source code.
+A similar `WAVE-EABM environment file`_ is included in the tutorials as a starting point for modsim repository environment management.
+The `Anaconda documentation`_ includes good tutorials and references for `Conda environment management`_. `Conda`_ was chosen as the package manager and virtual environment tool do to the popularity of Python as a scripting language and the Python-centric nature of the scripting APIs for many engineering analysis software tools.

-While `Conda`_ is known primarily for Python package management, it is a general package manager and can package, deploy, and manage packages of many different programming languages and even mixed language packages.
-This makes it an excellent tool for developing supporting Fortran, C, or C++ subroutines that most engineering analysis software allows to extend behavior.
+While `Conda`_ is known primarily for Python package management, it is a general package manager and can package, deploy, and manage packages of many different programming languages and mixed language packages.
+This makes it an excellent tool for developing supporting Fortran, C, or C++ subroutines that most engineering analysis software allows to extend their built-in behavior.
 As an engineering project grows and collaborates with material modeling and other research projects, it may be beneficial to package supporting libraries and packages for `conda-forge`_ or even a self-hosted `custom conda channel`_.

-There are several engineering numeric solvers developed by the open-source community and some are even packaged for `Conda`_ or other package managers and virtual environments.
+There are several engineering numeric solvers developed by the open-source community and some are even distributed by package managers, including `Conda`_.
 However, most commercial engineering analysis software is not packaged for a package manager and instead provides licenced installation media.
 In this case, it may be difficult to include the commercial software in a virtual environment.

-..
-TODO: mention modulefiles and conda recipe wrappers.
+For collaborative efforts and version controlled consistency, system ``PATH`` management with `Environment modules`_ and the ``module`` software can augment the virtual environnment.
+The `WAVES`_ project implements a version controlled modulefile for the ``module`` command to manage the Abaqus and Cubit software versions in a consistent manner between systems.
+When deployed with a shared compute environment deployed with continuous integration, the ``module`` and `Conda`_ solutions provide an easy-to-use entry point for new developers unfamiliar with compute environment management.